LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 }
 ```

-And that should give us a much better looking todo app now:
+And that should give us a much better-looking todo app now:

 ![Updated-app](./updated-app.png)

 ## SolidJS vs. React

 If you're coming from a React background, building the todo app must feel like a piece of cake to you!
-This is because in terms of syntax and architecture, Solid is strikingly similar to React.
-It uses the same structure of using functional components, returning JSX, fragments, one-way data binding etc.
+This is because, in terms of syntax and architecture, Solid is strikingly similar to React.
+It uses the same structure of using functional components, returning JSX, fragments, one-way data binding, etc.

-Using effects, refs and events is also much similar to React in Solid.
-So it's safe to say that Solid provides almost the same if not slightly different syntactic sugar like React.
-Then why do we need another React like framework for building web applications?
+Using effects, refs and events are also much similar to React in Solid.
+So it's safe to say that Solid provides almost the same if not slightly different syntactic sugar as React.
+Then why do we need another React-like framework for building web applications?

 Solid differs from React in terms of performance, developer experience, rendering algorithm, and reactivity.
 Let's skim through the key differences:

 ### Performance

-In the beginning of this tutorial, we talked how Solid doesn't use a virtual DOM.
-Instead it uses a compiled DOM.
-This gives it a significant edge over React as well as literally any other framework in terms of run-time performance.
-It generates a blazingly fast production bundle that is aimed to provide a more rich user experience to your users.
+At the beginning of this tutorial, we discussed how Solid doesn't use a virtual DOM.
+Instead, it uses a compiled DOM.
+This gives it a significant edge over React and any other framework in terms of run-time performance.
+It generates a blazingly fast production bundle that is aimed to provide a more rich user experience for your users.

 ![SolidJS Performance](./solidjs-performance.png)

-If you wish to dive deeper into these stats and take a closer look at performance benchmarks, [here's a comparison guide you can refer](https://krausest.github.io/js-framework-benchmark/current.html).
+If you wish to dive deeper into these stats and take a closer look at performance benchmarks, [here's a comparison guide you can refer to](https://krausest.github.io/js-framework-benchmark/current.html).

 ### Solid is Truly Reactive

 Reactivity lies at the heart of SolidJS, which is why you'll never find any unnecessary renders of your Solid components.
 Only the part of a template that needs to update will re-render.

-With React, however, change in a state leads to re-rendering of the entire component.
-There are ways to combat this, but needs additional efforts in terms of learning these concepts and incorporating them in your applications.
+With React, however, change in a state leads to re-rendering the entire component.
+There are ways to combat this, but it needs additional efforts to learn and incorporate these concepts into your applications.

 ### Community Support, Documentation, and Resources

-Even though Solid has a great and extensive documentation, the React community is much larger since it has been around for a longer time.
-That can be a deal breaker for you if you want to build a scalable web applications quickly.
+Even though Solid has excellent and extensive documentation, the React community is much larger since it has been around for longer.
+That can be a deal-breaker if you want to build scalable web applications quickly.
 Even third-party libraries are short in number for Solid in comparison to React.

 ## Conclusion

-Solid indeed has an interesting future ahead and is definitely worth a side-project or an MVP for your startup.
-If you wish to explore Solid in-depth, you can check out an official tutorial by the Solid team [here](https://www.solidjs.com/tutorial/introduction_basics) that walks you through each and every concept in Solid.
-You can also explore the entire code for the demo in this tutorial here.
+Solid has an exciting future and is worth a side-project or an MVP for your startup.
+If you wish to explore Solid in-depth, you can check out an official tutorial by the Solid team [here](https://www.solidjs.com/tutorial/introduction_basics) that walks you through every concept in Solid.
+You can also [explore the entire code for the demo in this tutorial here](https://github.com/LoginRadius/engineering-blog-samples/tree/master/SolidJs/todo-app-solidjs).
 Until next time!